Questions raised over abrupt change for potential new Edmonds police chief

 "I don't think a chief has to be any particular color, any particular ethnicity, any particular background.
 From my standpoint, we want the very best person for the job."

-The City Council is expected to vote on Pruitt's confirmation on Dec.15.
+The City Council was expected to vote on Pruitt's confirmation on Dec.15, but the vote was moved up to Dec.
+8.